Best Pet Insurance: What Do You Need To Look For

 This isn’t because vets are in cahoots with pet insurance companies – far from it.

-In fact, the real reason is that veterinarians see so many sad animal health cases, where owners cannot afford the veterinary care their pet requires, and the pet needs to be euthanised.
+The real reason that veterinarians are a fan of insurance is that we see so many sick or injured animals, where the owners cannot afford the veterinary care their pet requires, and the pet needs to be euthanised.

 Why Choose To Purchase Pet Insurance?

 As with all insurance, pet insurance is designed to reduce our risk.